schilkp/schilkp.github.io/content/projects/VitalPod/index.md

     {{ gallery_img(src="pcb_coin.png", desc="Pictures of the front and back side of the main PCB, with a coin for scale.") }}
 {{ gallery_end() }}

 The main PCB featuring some *bodge wires* ™️ is shown above.
-It is a 6-layer HDI board with double-sided loaded that I hand-assembled.
+It is a 6-layer HDI board with double-sided loading that I hand-assembled.

 ## Mechanical Design